 After they returned from the tour, Scardust headlined and produced the first “Scarfest” Festival in Tel Aviv, Israel, which featured some of their favourite local bands and artists the prestigeous Reading 3 performance hall.

 In winter 2020, the band entered the studio to record their follow up album, “Strangers”.
-The outbreak of COVID-19 brutally destroyed their recording plans, which ironically forced the band to continue the process in solitary.
+The outbreak of COVID-19 brutally destroyed their recording plans, which ironically forced the band to continue the process in isolation.

 Against all odds, the album came out in fall 2020 through M-Theory Audio, followed by 7 self produced music videos for songs from the album, that you can find in Scardust’s YouTube channel.
 The album was critically acclaimed by many magazines such as the iconic “Prog” magazine and dozens of others.